brannala/BA3/doc/BA3Manual.md

 ./BA3SNP -i10000000 -b1000000 -n1000 test.txt
 ```
 will run the MCMC for 10 million iterations, discarding the ﬁrst 1 million iterations and
-sampling every 1000 iterations from the remaining 9 million iterations, producing a sam-
+sampling every 1000 iterations from the remaining 9 million iterations, producing a
-ple of 9000 observations from the chain that will be used to estimate parameters.
+sample of 9000 observations from the chain that will be used to estimate parameters.

 ### 4.3 MCMC mixing parameters

-For continuous parameters such as migration rates, allele frequencies and inbreeding co-
+For continuous parameters such as migration rates, allele frequencies and inbreeding
-efﬁcients, the size of the proposed change to the parameter value at each iteration of the
+coefﬁcients, the size of the proposed change to the parameter value at each iteration of the
 MCMC can be adjusted.
 These adjustments are used to ﬁne-tune the acceptance rates
 for proposals (see discussion below).
 There are 3 mixing parameter adjustments: -a
 (--deltaA), -f (--deltaF) and -m (--deltaM) that adjust the proposal size for the allele
 frequencies, inbreeding coefﬁcients and migration rates, respectively.
-Each mixing pa-
+Each mixing
-rameter should be a number between 0 and 1, with the size of the proposed move being
+parameter should be a number between 0 and 1, with the size of the proposed move being
 proportional to the magnitude of this number.

 ### 4.4 Options for printing output